lwear/lan-caster/README.md

-# lan-caster
+# LAN-Caster
 Simple python 2D multiplayer online game engine for local area networks (LAN).

-The goal of Lancaster is to provide an easy-to-use code base for developing 2D multiplayer online games.
+The goal of LAN-Caster is to provide an easy-to-use code base for developing 2D multiplayer online games.
 The networking component of Lancaster is specifically a design for local area networks.

 # How To Run